northpolesec/santa/docs/concepts/scopes.md

 The paths covered by the allowed path and blocked path regex patterns are not tracked.
 If an `execve()` is allowed initially, then moved into a blocked directory, Santa has no knowledge of that move.
-Since `santa-driver` caches decisions, the recently moved file will continue to be allowed to `execve()` even though it is now within a blocked path.
-The cache holds "allow" decisions until invalidated and block decisions for 500 milliseconds.
+Since santa caches decisions, the recently moved file will continue to be allowed to `execve()` even though it is now within a blocked path.
 Going from a blocked path to an allowed path is not largely affected.